 On the other hand, you could get crazy and go real sports book style.
 Here’s a link to the current odds.
 I can’t advise you to actually pay out on those odds, unless you’re a rich person, in which case you may want to consider something other than poster board for your sports book.
 I can tell you what those numbers mean.
 The line is pretty easy.
-According to that site, New England is favored by 3, which is the -3 you’re seeing.
-Basically you bet on the Patriots if you think they’ll win by 3 or more.
-You pick Atlanta if you think they’ll win, or even if they’ll lose by less than 3 points.
-It’s not much of a spread, so good luck with this one.
+If, for example, you see a -7, it means a team is favored by seven.
+Basically you bet on that team if you think they’ll win by 7 or more.
+You pick the other team if you think they’ll win, or even if they’ll lose by less than 7 points.
+Of course, spreads can widely vary, but with the Super Bowl they’re usually pretty close.

 The other fun part of trying to plan a big game sports book is taking bets on the over/under.
 Usually the over/under is what Vegas thinks both teams are going to score combined.
-In this case, it’s 58 points.
+In 2017, it was 58 points.
 Fifty-eight!
-That’s a high scoring game they’re suggesting.
+That’s a high scoring game, and you know what?
+They scored 62.
 The good news is, the betting part is much easier than the scoring.
-Do you think there will be more or less than 58 points scored during the game?
+So, people who took the over that year won money.
 You can write down people’s bets for this if you want, or have people put their names down somewhere, or whatever you want.
 Again, I wouldn’t suggest you spend a lot of time trying to figure out how to pay like the sports book would.
 I’d just settle on a wager from the beginning; perhaps pair over bettors with under bettors and let them choose their own terms.

 Well, that’s about it!
 Enjoy your big game sports book, and don’t forget your amazing bookie visor! 🙂